Dual Associated Encoder for Face Restoration: Method

 \subsection{Discrete Codebook Learning Stage}

-Similar to VQGAN~\cite{esser2021taming}, our approach involves encoding domain-specific information through an autoencoder and codebook, enabling the capture of domain characteristics during the training phase.
-This stage aims to obtain the HQ encoder, LQ encoder, HQ codebook, and HQ decoder for subsequent use.
-Both paths are trained using the same settings to ensure consistency in feature representation.
+Similar to VQGAN~\citep{esser2021taming}, our approach involves encoding domain-specific information through an autoencoder and codebook, enabling the capture of domain characteristics during the training phase.
+Both HQ and LQ paths are trained using the same settings to ensure consistency in feature representation.
 Here, we present the HQ reconstruction path as an illustrative example, noting that the LQ reconstruction path follows an identical procedure.